thosgood/this-weeks-finds/markdown/251-300/week282.md

 We're getting 4 choose 2 different operations.

-Third, the numbers in the nth row add to n!.
+Third, the numbers in the $n$th row add to n!.
 That's because the dimension of a filtered vector space equals that of the associated graded vector space.
 So, the total dimension of Poisson_n equals the dimension of Assoc_n, which is n factorial.

-Fourth, the nth number along the diagonal is (n-1)!.
+Fourth, the $n$th number along the diagonal is (n-1)!.
 This is the dimension of the space of $n$-ary operations that use the bracket the maximum number of times: namely, $n-1$ times.
 For example, when n = 3 this is a 2d space with basis